|As of 04/27/17||NAV||$ Change|

 The information and studies presented above provide a review of the relative past performance of selected securities associated with high dividend yields and other value characteristics.
 The investment returns presented in the studies represent past performance and should not be considered indicative or representative of the future performance of any of the Funds, nor should it be inferred that the future performance of any of the Funds will equal or exceed the performance set forth in the studies.
-Although we are not aware of their existence, there may be studies that exist that contradict the conclusions of the studies presented herein.
+Dividends are not guaranteed, and a company currently paying dividends may reduce or cease paying dividends at any time.
+There may be studies that exist that contradict the conclusions of the studies presented herein.

-Past performance of markets or of any individual security may not be indicative of future results.
+Past performance of markets or of any individual security is not indicative of future results.